stpch/penumbra-blockchain-explorer/README.md

 displayed in this README.
 Then it triggers a Google Cloud Build which deploys the app to Google Cloud Run at <https://penumbra-blockchain-explorer-426149560589.europe-west6.run.app/>.

+## What's missing

+Due to time constraints the following things didn't make it:

+- Some block and transaction view details
+- Table pagination
+- Interactive search input with popover